sacidandochute/python-calculator/README.md

 [Python](https://www.python.org/)

 At first, I created this project as a practicing file for Python, but it grew into something I never knew I'd work on.
 I decided to publish it on GitHub to show how people improve over time, and I hope this will also help with my dream of working at Microsoft.
-I am a young student, yet I aspire to learn coding to work with Microsoft, as I have said earlier.
+I am a young student and aspiring developer, passionate about learning to code and hoping to one day work with Microsoft.
 As of the time of publishing this, it's on version 1.6.

 ## Features